rpryzant/deconfounded-lexicon-induction/README.md

 # Causal attribution

-This package lets you attribute outcomes to text while controlling for confounding factors.
+This package lets you attribute outcomes to text features while controlling for confounding factors.

+For example, if you want to find the words in product descriptions that are most predictive of sales, features like brand names (e.g. "nike") will have the highest score.
+But these are words you can't change.
+This package will let you _control_ for confounds like brand and find which aspects of the description's _writing style_ are most predictive of sales.

+For more information see the blog post http://ai.stanford.edu/blog/text-causal-inference/

 It has has two methods:

 (1) **score_vocab**.
 Given text, vocab, outcomes, and confounds, the algorithm scores each word according to how well it explains the outcome, _controlling for confounds_.